Our trustees give their time voluntarily to provide strategic direction for Breast Cancer Now. They receive no payment for their vital work.

 Adrian L Harris is Cancer Research UK's Professor of Medical Oncology at the University of Oxford and directs the Cancer Research UK Molecular Oncology Laboratories at the Weatherall Institute of Molecular Medicine (WIMM).

 He is a Consultant Medical Oncologist and a Professorial Fellow of St Hugh’s College Oxford.
 He is Chairman of the Cancer Research UK Oxford Cancer Centre Development Committee and joint lead of the Cancer theme of the Comprehensive Biomedical Research Centre in Oxford.
 He is Editor-in-Chief of the British Journal of Cancer and on the Editorial Board of Cancer Cell.
-He is a Trustee of the Institute of Cancer Research.

 He is a Senior investigator in the National Institute of Health Research and a Fellow of the Academy of Medical Sciences.
 He was a ‘Highly Cited Researcher 2014’, ranking among the top 1% most cited for their subject field and year of publication (between 2002 and 2012).